• Skip to primary navigation

 Instructions

 • Whisk the dry ingredients.
-In a medium-sized bowl whisk together the gluten-free flour, Dutch-processed cocoa powder, espresso powder, baking soda, baking powder, and salt.
+In a medium-sized bowl, whisk together the gluten-free flour, Dutch-processed cocoa powder, espresso powder, baking soda, and salt.
 Set the bowl aside.

 • Cream the butter and brown sugar.
 In a large mixing bowl or stand mixer, add the softened butter and brown sugar.
-Cream together until light and fluffy, around 3-4 minutes, scraping down the sides of the bowl.
+Cream together until light and fluffy, about 3-4 minutes.
+Remember to scrape down the sides of the bowl as needed.

-• Add the egg, egg yolk, and vanilla extract.
-Continue to beat until combined.
+• Add the remaining wet ingredients.
+Beat in the egg, egg yolk, and vanilla extract until everything is well combined.

-• Pour in the dry ingredients.
-With the mixer on low, slowly add the flour mixture to the butter mixture.
-Mix until just combined.
+• Add the dry ingredients.
+With the mixer on low speed, slowly add the flour mixture to the butter mixture.
+Mix just until combined; it's okay if a few streaks of flour remain.

 Notes